 Fortunately, I made it back in 19 minutes and as soon as I saw my son in the dugout he exclaimed,

 “You missed it!
 I just hit an inside-the-park home run!”

 As a parent, I have trained myself to think the worst, you know the thinking…your child says the wine at church “is really tasty” and you begin budgeting time for AA meetings.
 OR your child loves high-speed, precarious bike riding, which in your mind is the inevitable precursor to a teenage driver who cruises way too fast on I-75, so you begin bargaining with God now.
-And clearly addiction to sugar equals future drug problems.
-You get the gist?
+And clearly, addiction to sugar equals future drug problems.
+Do you get the gist?

-Even though I consider myself a half-full kinda gal, I never thought something amazing would happen during the 20 minute window.
-But it did, and I couldn’t be more grateful it was positive (thanks God for covering the our overlap).
+Even though I consider myself a half-full kinda gal, I never thought something amazing would happen during the 20-minute window.
+But it did, and I couldn’t be more grateful it was positive (thank God for covering our overlap).
 On the heels of our son’s announcement of his hit, our daughter, who would rather have a root canal than watch a two-hour baseball game declared, “See!
 It’s good luck when we’re not here!
 We should definitely go home.
 It’s in everyone’s best interest.”
 “We’re staying, I’ll bet you he can do it again!”
 I announced.